Upgrade with minimal downtime

 If your Upsource contains big projects, upgrading it to a new major version can take a long time, as the project and review data needs to be imported to a new instance, which means Upsource services won't be available to its users during the upgrade.
 However, there is a solution to minimize downtime.
 The procedure is more complicated then a regular upgrade and involves additional steps.

-If your current Upsource installation is set up to work with a built-in Hub, navigate to http://your-host-name:port_for_upsource/hub/settings/ and switch Hub to a read-only mode by clicking the corresponding button.
+Navigate to http://your-host-name:port_for_upsource/hub/settings/ and switch Hub to a read-only mode by clicking the corresponding button.

 In this mode users can still access all Upsource features but they are not allowed to create/delete projects and modify any user data (including roles, groups, permissions etc.).